 All skills demonstrations (checkoffs), study module / practice sessions and assignments must be satisfactorily completed within the designated time frame.
 A passing lab grade includes successful demonstration of skills.
 Students in all nursing courses are allowed two (2) attempts at successful skill check-off demonstration.
 Each check-off must be completed within thirty (30) minutes.
 Students will be given an option for a five-minute warning.
 Students who are unsuccessful on the first check-off attempt must wait until at least the following day to perform the second attempt.
-The second check-off will be observed and evaluated by a different instructor.
-Inability to successfully pass skills check-off demonstration within the allowed number of attempts will result in the student failing the course, and the student will not be eligible to participate in clinical experiences and will need to withdraw from the clinical course.
-A student who fails an ADN skills lab will be considered for re-entry based on priority ranking, faculty and Admission, Retention, & Graduation committee recommendations, and available space.
-(Refer to readmission policy.)
+The second check-off demonstration within the two attempts may result in the student failing the course or course withdrawal, and the student will not be eligible to participate in clinical experiences.
+A student who fails an ADN skills lab will be considered for re-entry based on faculty and Admission, Retention, & Graduation committee recommendations, and available space Refer to readmission policy).